jbvsmo/funcbuilder/readme.md

 The idea is that a chain of function calls on attributes can create amazing structures that would never be possible inside a python *expression*.
-For readability, the code should be divided into many lines with the backslash (or using parenthesis).
+For readability, the code should be divided into many lines with backslash (or using parenthesis).

 Code inside the `def_` or `Function` blocks must use `FuncBuilder` objects to avoid being evaluated at definition time.
-The `var` object is the `FuncBuilder` objecto that will provide the local namespace for that to happen.
+The `var` object is a `FuncBuilder` instance that will provide the local namespace for that to happen.

 ```python